evanworks/evanworks.github.io/README.md

 <img src="/Screenshot 2024-05-18 at 9.28.08 AM.png" style="width: 400px; border: 2px solid black;">

+I actually might update it more in the future.
+You can definitely tell it was made by a child, but it's simple and at least kind of fun.
+I still have some interesting ideas.
+It has potential.

 <h1 id="rapid">Rapid</h1>
 A simple search engine for the web using jQuery.